-The Colorado Limited Gaming Control Commission (the "Colorado Commission") initially approved all our necessary licenses on February 18, 2016 to acquire the operating assets and assume certain liabilities of Bronco Billy's Casino and Hotel in Cripple Creek, Colorado, which closed on May 13, 2016.
-The license approvals included (i) an Operator's license for Full House Resorts, Inc., (ii) three (3) Retail Licenses for our wholly-owned subsidiary, FHR-Colorado, LLC, (iii) a Manufacturer/Distributor's License for FHR-Colorado, LLC and (iv) findings of suitability for key personnel and our Board of Directors.
-We continue to renew these licenses every two years, with our licenses most recently renewed through February 18, 2022.
+The Colorado Limited Gaming Control Commission (the "Colorado Commission") initially approved all our necessary licenses on February 18, 2016, to acquire the operating assets and assume certain liabilities of Bronco Billy's Casino and Hotel in Cripple Creek, Colorado, which closed on May 13, 2016.
+The license approvals included (i) an Operator's license for Full House Resorts, Inc.; (ii) three (3) Retail Licenses for our wholly owned subsidiary, FHR-Colorado, LLC; (iii) three (3) Master Sports Betting licenses, each associated with the three (3) Retail Licenses held by FHR-Colorado LLC; (iv) a Manufacturer/Distributor's License for FHR-Colorado, LLC; (v) findings of suitability for key personnel and our Board of Directors.
+We continue to renew these licenses every two years, with our licenses most recently renewed through February 18, 2024.

 Under the Colorado Limited Gaming Act of 1991 (the "Colorado Act"), the ownership and operation of limited-stakes gaming facilities in Colorado are subject to the Colorado Gaming Regulations (the "Colorado Regulations") and final authority of the Colorado Commission.
-The Colorado Act also created the Colorado Division of Gaming (the

-"Division of Gaming") within the Colorado Department of Revenue to license, supervise and enforce the conduct of limited stakes gaming.
+The Colorado Act also created the Colorado Division of Gaming (the "Division of Gaming") within the Colorado Department of Revenue to license, supervise and enforce the conduct of limited stakes gaming.

 No person may offer limited gaming to the public unless such person holds a valid retail gaming license, which must be renewed every two years.
-Our licenses were most recently renewed on January 16, 2020, expiring on February 18, 2022.
+Our licenses were most recently renewed on February 17, 2022, expiring on February 18, 2024.
 The Colorado Act requires that licensees file applications for renewal with the Colorado Commission not less than 120 days prior to their expiration.